linroger/Finance-Notes-and-Marginalia/Financial Engineering/Basis Trade Explainer.md

 It’s worth emphasizing what a departure this was for the central bank.
 Citigroup analysts talked about how the measures had changed the corporate bond market forever; when things got really bad, the assumption was now that the central bank would step in.
 The same can be said of the Treasury market and the basis trade.
 There’s a belief that the Fed will always be there, hovering in the background, to provide that backstop for bonds even as regulators simultaneously debated the safety of these trades.

 Why didn’t they move?
 Basis trades have the added effect of lubricating the Treasury market.
 Arbitraging the difference between cash and futures keeps the spread low.
-Snapping up loads of cash bonds also means there’s an added demand for debt at tricky times.
+Snapping up loads of cash bonds also means there’s an added demand for debt $\$a_t$$ tricky times.
 When the Fed started tightening its own balance sheet in 2017, this extra layer of absorption was pretty useful-basis-trades-20240308.html).
 Killing off the basis trade meant killing off a source of additional demand for Treasuries and liquidity in the bond market.

 **Back to the future with basis trades**